-We have audited the accompanying financial statements of CASA of Tarrant County, Inc. (a nonprofit organization) which comprise the statement of financial position as of December 31, 2014, and the related statements of activities and changes in net assets, functional expenses, and cash flows for the year then ended, and the related notes to the financial statements.
+We have audited the accompanying financial statements of CASA of Tarrant County, Inc. (a nonprofit organization) which comprise the statements of financial position as of December 31, 2016 and 2015, and the related statements of activities and changes in net assets, functional expenses, and cash flows for the years then ended, and the related notes to the financial statements.